Amazingly dark, rich, and indulgent keto chocolate is made with coconut oil, cocoa powder, and chopped walnuts.

 Vanilla extract.
 For the best flavor, use pure vanilla extract.

-Sweetener: Either stevia or powdered erythritol, whatever you prefer.
+Sweetener: Either stevia or powdered sweetener, whichever you prefer.
 I use stevia glycerite.

 Chopped walnuts or pecans: Make sure they are unsalted.

-4. Now pour the mixture into a silicone candy mild.
-I like to use a cordial mold such as this one.
+Pour the mixture into a silicone candy mold.
+I like to use a cordial mold - a product link is included in the recipe card below.

-5. Freeze to set.
-This should take about 20 minutes, although the chocolate truly sets the next day, after being refrigerated overnight.
+Freeze to set.
+This should take about 20 minutes, although the chocolate fully sets the next day, after being refrigerated overnight.

-I find that 1/4 cup is a good amount of sweetness that produces bittersweet chocolate.
-I use a heaping 1/2 teaspoon of stevia glycerite.
-If you don’t like stevia, try using 1/4 cup of a powdered sweetener instead.
+I find that ¼ cup is a good amount of sweetness that produces bittersweet chocolate.
+I use a heaping ½ teaspoon of stevia glycerite.
+If you don't like stevia, try using ¼ cup of powdered sweetener instead.

 I like to use Dutched cocoa powder, which is less acidic than natural cocoa powder and also darker - hence the dark color of this chocolate.
 But natural cocoa powder should work just as well.

-Store it in the fridge, in an airtight container, for up to a week.
-Since it’s quite melty, it’s best to enjoy it straight out of the fridge.
+You can store this chocolate in the fridge, in an airtight container, for up to a week.
+Since it's quite melty, it's best to enjoy it straight out of the fridge.
+I don't recommend freezing this chocolate.

 I adore dark chocolate!
-I have several more amazing chocolatey keto desserts, including:
+I have several more amazing and chocolatey keto desserts that I highly recommend:

 - Place the coconut oil in a medium microwave-safe bowl.
-If it's solid, microwave it to melt, 20-30 seconds.
+If it's solid, microwave it to melt for 20-30 seconds.

 - Use a hand whisk to whisk in the cocoa powder, vanilla, and stevia.